What is ITOM? ITOM vs ITSM vs ITAM

 Challenges to ITOM include but are not limited to, incomplete IT architecture visibility and increasingly disparate systems and technology.
 On the one hand, your IT team needs to gain an unobstructed view of the entire IT architecture to make sound decisions on allocating resources and addressing security problems.
 On the other hand, your IT team must address any issues involving processes, technologies, and tools independently of each other.

 Failing to gain control can negatively impact the corporate IT infrastructure.
 And with the threat landscape, IT teams face these days, the last thing you need is to be at a competitive disadvantage.
+With that said, keep reading to learn about the specific benefits an artificial intelligence-powered ITOM platform or an AIOps platform offers your IT team.

 If you’re part of your business’s IT operations management team, you’ll want to keep reading to see six specific ITOM benefits that you can’t afford to do without.
 But before that, it makes sense to dig deeper into what ITOM is and why it matters to you and your IT department.